MAPF-Competition/Code-Archive/README.md

 The repository is organised by competition rounds.
 Each round contains directories named after teams, housing their code submissions for different challenge categories.

-We give the corresponding commit hash each entry appearing on the final leaderboard of any challenge category, and of each entry that contributed to a virtual best solution at the end of the competition.
-A table in the README file of each round directory provides a summary of all the teams and their submissions, with links to each commit, the achieved score of that entry, and the total errands finished on each evaluation instance.
+Each team contributes one or more submissions, with each submission distinguished by a commit hash.
+We archive all submissions appearing on the final leaderboard of any challenge category.
+This includes any submission that contributed a virtual best solution by the end of the competition.
+A README file in the directory of each main round provides a summary of all the teams and their submissions, with links to each commit, the achieved score of that entry, and the total errands finished on each evaluation instance.

 ## Contact